jamesemerick/jamesemerick.github.io/docs/about.markdown

 importantly, though, I am excited by getting those systems out of the lab and doing useful work in the real world.

-I am now the co-founder of [Cosmic Robotics](https://www.cosmicrobotics.com/) where we are building robots to enable autonomous construction on Earth and beyond.
+I am now a co-founder of [Cosmic Robotics](https://www.cosmicrobotics.com/) where we are building robots to enable autonomous construction on Earth and beyond.
 We're in the early stages and I couldn't be more excited to build.